OctopusDeploy/blog/blog/2019-11/bootstrap-dotnet-core-dev-on-linux/index.md

 For dealing with complex trees, I think [GitKraken](https://www.gitkraken.com/) is a pretty slick option, it looks great, performs well, and integrates with GitHub.

 ### Installing apps from the command line
-It's common for a Windows developer to swear by [boxstarter](https://boxstarter.org/) and [chocolatey](https://chocolatey.org/) to install their favorite tools.
+It's common for Windows developers to swear by [boxstarter](https://boxstarter.org/) and [chocolatey](https://chocolatey.org/) to install their favorite tools.
 This allows them to keep a script of favorite tools and run them on new machines.
 You can do the same on Linux.

 Most distributions come with their own [package manager](https://www.linode.com/docs/tools-reference/linux-package-management/) for installing tools, each with their own command interface.
 There is also [snapd](https://snapcraft.io) which is a cross-distribution option.